-Ed Dixon to Discuss GEORGIE, Memoir at The Drama Book Shop
+Ed Dixon Discusses GEORGIE, Memoir Today at The Drama Book Shop

-The Wednesday, February 22nd event will begin at 5pm.
-It is free to the public.
+Tonight's (February 22nd) event begins at 5pm and is free to the public.
 Following the discussion, Mr. Dixon will sign copies of his memoir, Secrets Of a Life On Stage...
 And Off.

 SECRETS OF A LIFE ON STAGE...AND OFF is the story of Ed Dixon's remarkable 42 year career on Broadway.
 He was worked with everyone from Busby Berkeley to Ruby Keeler to Leonard Bernstein, to Ann-Margret to Kevin Spacey to Tony Danza to Kathie Lee Gifford to Stephen Sondheim and everyone in between.
 At the halfway mark of his very long stage career Mr. Dixon suffered a devastating drug addiction which nearly killed him and left him homeless.
 He then went on to rebuild his life and career and have even greater successes in his life and profession.
 A truly remarkable saga of success, devastation and redemption covering more than four decades.
 If you have any interest in what goes on behind the scenes in the theater, you must read this book.
 Ed Dixon has been featured in Broadway's Anything Goes, Mary Poppins, Sunday in the Park with George, How the Grinch Stole Christmas, Gore Vidal's The Best Man, The Iceman Cometh, The Scarlet Pimpernel,Cyrano, the Musical, Les Miserables, The Three Musketeers, King of Schnorrers,Leonard Bernstein's Mass, and No, No,Nanette.
 He has toured America with Ann-Margret in The Best Little Whorehouse in Texas, with Ben Vereen in Pippin, and as Maxin Sunset Boulevard for which he was nominated for a Joseph Jefferson Award and won a Helen Hayes Award.
 Ed is the author/composer of Shylock, Richard Cory, Fanny Hill, Whodunit... the Musical,and Cloak and Dagger.
 His writing has garnered a Drama Desk Nomination, a Dramalogue Award, two Dean's List Awards, a Leon Rabin Award, the NYMF Festival Prize and Audience Award as well as a Steinberg Grant.